Ducci sequence: Examples

-If some conditions are imposed on any "power of two"-tuple Ducci sequence, it would take that power of two or lesser iterations to reach the zeros tuple.
+If some conditions are imposed on any "power of two"-tuple Ducci sequence, it would take that power of two or fewer iterations to reach the zeros tuple.
 It is hypothesized that these sequences conform to a rule.

 Modulo two form

 When the Ducci sequences enter binary loops, it is possible to treat the sequence in modulo two.
 That is: